 I’m a little obsessive about skin care and always on the lookout for something to brighten, plump, moisturize and generally fix up my face without a lot of makeup.
-The one thing I don’t worry about is pimples.
+The one thing I usually don’t worry about is pimples.

-But I am telling you this because I have seen the other side.
+But, I am telling you this because I have seen the other side.
 When I was pregnant with my first child, I had something called perioral dermatitis, which is a fancy way of saying whitehead pimples all around my mouth and chin.
 It’s one of the more disgusting things that can happen to a person’s face.

 It didn’t respond to normal acne treatments — that just made things worse — and my dermatologist at the time said she couldn’t really treat it because I was pregnant, and then breastfeeding.
 I suffered through this eruption for months and months while also having a difficult pregnancy and generally feeling like a giant, misshapen and spotted gourd.

 The No. 1 thing I did for my skin was find a better dermatologist.
-After giving me a topical antibiotic, she followed with a prescription retinoid and prescription sulfur face wash that together cleared up 99 percent of my problems.
+After giving me a topical antibiotic, she followed with a prescription retinoid and prescription sulfur face wash that together cleared up 99% of my problems.
 (Try this Differin gel, which used to be prescription only.
 Sephora reviewers also love this Sunday Riley sulfur mask.)

 For that other 1 percent, I have this Mario Badescu Drying Lotion.
 If I see a pimple start to surface I put this on and watch it disappear overnight.

 There is a thick, pink goo made of calamine, zinc oxide and sulfur at the bottom of the bottle that you reach with a Q-tip through a clear liquid of salicylic acid and alcohol on top.
 (Don’t shake it.)
-It’s been Mario Badescu’s best-selling product for 50 years, and a single bottle lasts forever.
+It’s been Mario Badescu’s bestselling product for 50 years, and a single bottle lasts forever.

 “Absolute best product I’ve ever used!” one editor says.
-The $88 price tag includes 35 peel packs.
+The $17 price tag includes 5 peel packs.

 An editor called these little pads the BEST thing she had ever used.
-(All caps hers.)

 This article was originally published on October 23, 2017 on TODAY.com.